rdkit/conda-rdkit/README.rst

   Proceed ([y]/n)? y

-Finally, the new environment must be activated, so that the corresponding python interpreter becomes available within the same shell:
+Finally, the new environment must be activated, so that the corresponding python interpreter becomes available in the same shell:

   $ source activate my-rdkit-env